rantler/AdaFruit/Matrix_Portal_Moon_Clock/README.md

 Written by Phil 'PaintYourDragon' Burgess for Adafruit Industries.
 MIT license, all text above must be included in any redistribution.

 BDF fonts from the X.Org project.
-Startup 'splash' images should not be included in derivative projects, thanks.
-Tall splash images licensed from 123RF.com, wide splash images used with permission of artist Lew Lashmit (viergacht@gmail.com).
-Rawr!

 Additional features, documentation, and changes by Randy Anter (tantalusrur@gmail.com).